wdoyle42/lpo_prac/lessons/su_02_github/github_commands.md

 # Command line tools for git/github

 `git status .` tells the status of all files in current directory.

+`git add <filename` tells git to begin tracking a given file

+`git commit -m "<message here>"` Commits changes using "message"

+`git pull` Pulls down remote changes to the repository

+`git push` Pushes local changes to remote repository

+## Github Personal Access Tokens

+On github click on settings-->developer settings--> Personal Access Token---> then make sure to check repo and repo hook buttons

+# If you find yourself in the vim editor

+hit `ESC`, then hit `:`, then type `q!`

 # Some habits to get into